kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 Three geometric motifs consistently create stability and suppress resonance cascades:

 - **[Pentagonal symmetry](/pentagonal-constraints-and-quantum-computing):** reduces discrete curvature and disrupts low-order periodicities.
 Fivefold structures prevent the formation of regular tessellations, eliminating standing-wave patterns that would otherwise create resonant modes.
 In quasicrystalline matter and Penrose tilings, pentagonal features produce extended coherence.
-The mechanism is observable in quasicrystal growth: phasons redistribute strain away from perturbations, preserving global symmetry.[^5] Plasma boundaries operate analogously—the pentagonal structure provides rearrangement modes that absorb turbulence without propagating instabilities.
+The mechanism is observable in quasicrystal growth: phasons redistribute strain away from perturbations, preserving global symmetry.[^7] Plasma boundaries operate analogously—the pentagonal structure provides rearrangement modes that absorb turbulence without propagating instabilities.

 - **[Golden-ratio spacing](/golden-ratio-and-prime-resonance-in-quantum-transport):** creates irrational mode ratios.
 Elements placed at distances proportional to $\varphi = \frac{1+\sqrt{5}}{2}$ prevent harmonic stacking.
 Because $\varphi$ is the "most irrational" number (its continued fraction representation is $[1;1,1,1,\ldots]$, the slowest to converge), it inhibits resonance formation across scales more effectively than any other ratio.

 - **Prime segmentation:** eliminates divisor structure.
 Dividing the boundary into a prime number of domains means no low-order symmetries can form—a boundary segmented into 7 or 11 regions cannot support modes with periodicities of 2, 3, 4, or 5.
 This effect appears in prime-distance quantum error-correcting codes and prime-length acoustic resonators.

 These are geometric constraints that demonstrably reduce accessible microstates in physical systems.
+In FRC plasmas, fast ions from neutral beam injection follow large betatron orbits that cross the magnetic null, and these large-orbit effects stabilize global MHD modes by suppressing specific instability families[^12].
+The mechanism is geometric filtering: certain microstate families (those corresponding to tilt and wobble modes) become inaccessible when the ion Larmor radius approaches the plasma scale length.

 The magnitude of microstate suppression $\Delta I_{\text{geo}}$ determines how much work the engine can extract:

 $$
 p_{\text{info}} = k_B T \ln 2 \cdot \frac{d}{dV}\big(I(V) - \Delta I_{\text{geo}}\big).